thadumi/thadumi.github.io/_posts/2020-11-21-different-ways-for-creating-a-servlet.md

 The name parameter is optional.
 If it's not specified is the fully qualified class name of the Servlet (e.g com.thadumi.FooService) will be used as default.

-For the full list of parameters check out the (JakartaEE documentation)[https://jakarta.ee/specifications/platform/8/apidocs/javax/servlet/annotation/WebServlet.html].
+For the full list of parameters check out the [JakartaEE documentation](https://jakarta.ee/specifications/platform/8/apidocs/javax/servlet/annotation/WebServlet.html).

 # Creating a Servlet using the deployment descriptor

 In the above section, we saw that for using the `WebServlet` annotation we must inherit from `HttpServlet`.
-However, a Servlet could also inherit from (GenericServlet)[https://jakarta.ee/specifications/servlet/4.0/apidocs/javax/servlet/GenericServlet.html] or implement the (Servlet)[https://jakarta.ee/specifications/servlet/4.0/apidocs/javax/servlet/Servlet.html] interface.
+However, a Servlet could also inherit from [GenericServlet](https://jakarta.ee/specifications/servlet/4.0/apidocs/javax/servlet/GenericServlet.html) or implement the [Servlet](https://jakarta.ee/specifications/servlet/4.0/apidocs/javax/servlet/Servlet.html) interface.
 So, who can we deploy these kinds of servlets?

 ```java
 public class FooService extends GenericServlet {